Orley Farm School: History

-Orley Farm has evolved since September 1850 from a boarding school for boys preparing for Harrow, to a co-educational, day school.
+Orley Farm has evolved since September 1850 from a boarding school for boys preparing for Harrow, to a co-educational day school.

-In 1984 the Official Grant of Arms was awarded.
-The arms and crest have three historical sources: (1) the stag holding an oak leaf is the Trollope family crest; (due to the renaming of the school in 1862 to that of the book of the same name written by Anthony Trollope describing the buildings owned by the family and occupied by the school) (2) crossed arrows and a silver laurel wreath are included on the Harrow arms, and (3) the “Hurst” of oak trees on the shield and sprig of oak in the badge refer to the Gardner family.
-The motto, Haec cogitate., “think on these things”, comes from St Paul’s letter to the Philippians.
+In 1984, the Official Grant of Arms was awarded.
+The arms and crest have three historical sources: (1) the stag holding an oak leaf is the Trollope family crest (due to the 1862 renaming of the school after Anthony Trollope's novel Orley Farm, which describes the buildings and grounds once owned by the Trollopes and later occupied by the school); (2) crossed arrows and a silver laurel wreath are included on the Harrow arms; and (3) the "Hurst" of oak trees on the shield and sprig of oak in the badge refer to the Gardner family.
+The motto, Haec cogitate, "think on these things", comes from St Paul's Epistle to the Philippians 4:8.

 Orley Farm was originally a traditional boarding prep school similar to the likes of Ludgrove and Heatherdown Preparatory Schools.
-During the 1980s by about 1983, boarding was phased out after over 130 years and the dormitories were converted into classrooms.
+In 1984, boarding was phased out and the dormitories were converted to classrooms.
 In 1994, the school administration made the landmark decision of admitting girls for the first time.
-The pre-prep department had opened by 1992 when boys aged rising 5 were admitted.
+The Pre-Preparatory department was built and opened in 1995.

 Edge

-Orley farm has a program called the Edge Programme and consists of extracurricular activities such as cooking, photography, house skills and looking after the wildlife.
-This programme runs from Y5 to Y8.
+Orley Farm features the Edge Programme, which consists of five sections: Work Place Skills, Service, The World Around Us, Life Skills, and 13 Things to do before 13.